dpfannenstiel/dpfannenstiel.github.io/_posts/2014-01-19-Document-Better-Part1.md

 documentation.
 Though very complete, it is still in active development.
 I\'ve found the developer community to be very responsive, with many tips available through their github [issues](https://github.com/tomaz/appledoc/issues?state=open "appledoc Issues") page.

+At the conclusion of a successful appledoc run a docset is generated.
+Docsets are the standard format that existing Apple Documentation stored.
+Once a docset is generated, you may access your custom documentation through the docset viewer of your choice.
+XCode\'s documentation viewer is available, but recently I have also become a fan of [Dash](https://itunes.apple.com/us/app/dash-docs-snippets/id458034879?mt=12), available on the Mac App Store for free, but in app purchase is availabe for - something, I forget.
+But, it is worth it.

 This use guide has been constructed based on comments in the issues page, use of appledoc in production, and an examination of the [source code](https://github.com/tomaz/appledoc "appledoc on Github").